yunapahk/props_pracitce_react/README.md

 Now that we have confirmed we are being passed the value we need for title let's use it to replace the hard coded value.

-Let's try and use the prop that was passed.
+Use the prop that was passed.

 ```js
 <h5 className="card-title">props.title</h5>